softwareguru/beam-summit-website/content/faq.md

 ## Will food be served during the event?

 Yes!
-We'll be having catered lunches, beverages on hand, and PM snack breaks."
+We'll be having catered lunches, beverages on hand, and PM snack breaks.